Skip site navigation (1)Skip section navigation (2)

 makedbz will also ignore any old database if the -s flag is used to

-Accurately specifying the size is an optimization that will create
+rately specifying the size is an optimization that will create a more

-a more efficient database.
-The news server will still accept more
+efficient database.
+The news server will still accept more articles,

-articles, but will be slower.
-Size is measured in key-value pairs
+but will be slower.
+Size is measured in key-value pairs (i.e. lines).

-(i.e. lines).
-(The size should be the estimated eventual size of
+(The size should be the estimated eventual size of the file, typically

-performances of the database.
-For more information, see -i and the
+the database.
+For more information, see -i and the discussion of

 HISTORY